nfargier/thermoflux-rtd/docs/extended_info.rst

  In ‘Thermo-Flux’, the average charge, average number of protons, and magnesium ions are returned by the function metabolite.average_charge_protons() which first interrogates the eQuilibrator compound and then uses the physical parameters defined in Step 1 to return the condition specific metabolite information.
 To facilitate the understanding of these latter average calculations, this function also returns the information on each species’ abundance and their charge, number of protons and magnesium ion (Figure 2c).

+Box 1 :
+Definition of metabolites with non-decomposable or unknown structures The formula and charge for these metabolites should be defined using the COBRApy attributes with metabolite.formula and metabolites.charge.

 Step 3.
 Calculation of Gibbs formation energies